 Or maybe you're looking for a reference with help bottling kombucha, ciders or seltzers.
 You're in the right place, too!

-With so many sizes of bottles and label options, it can be difficult to figure out what size label should be used on your specific bottle.
+With so many sizes of bottles, cans and label options, it can be difficult to figure out what size label should be used on your specific bottle or can.
 The good news is that we are here to help make that decision easier, providing your brew with high-quality amazing labels that will make your brand pop.

 - Measure the height, from top to bottom of your can or bottle.